We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-YES OB ($9.73), for example, is a plant-based oil lubricant known for its long-lasting properties.
+AH!
+YES OB Plant-Oil Based Personal Lubricant, for example, is known for its long-lasting properties.

-Pro tip?
-Oil-based lubes can double for sexy and fun massage time.
+Pro tip: Oil-based lubes can double for sexy and fun massage time.
 But the downside comes if you’re using a latex condom.
-This type of lube increases the chances of a ripped or torn condom, defeating the condom’s purpose — and your good time in the process.
+It’s not recommended to use oil-based lubes with latex condoms, since it can increase the risk of rips and tears.

 Worried about exactly what ingredients you’re putting down there?
 Natural lubes have been cropping up in the past couple of years, though there’s a bit of debate as to what “natural lube” really means.

 Basically, look for products that have both natural and a small number of ingredients on their list.
 Aloe Cadabra Personal Lubricant & Moisturizer is a great option, as it consists of 95 percent aloe vera.

 Coconut oil is a popular choice as well, though it has downsides.
 Research from 2014 shows it’s a clinically safe moisturizer.
 But it can stain your sheets and increase your chance of condom breakage, as oils break down the effectiveness of the latex.

 You’ll also want to be careful about cross contamination if you’re not cleaning your hands while dipping them in a jar of coconut oil that’s also used for cooking.
 When picking up something all-natural to warm up, make sure it’s used just for sex and nothing else.

 - pH balanced

 - not as long lasting as other options

 - some users find it irritating for sensitive skin